syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:serverActionSettings}

-Specifies the name of the action methods in the server.
+Specifies the name of the action method in the server.

 ### serverActionSettings.load `string`